 Located in Harbin, this program focuses on advanced Mandarin language and Chinese culture.
-Long considered CET's "gem", the Harbin program attracts students who are up to the challenge of true immersion into an environment with few English-speaking foreigners.
+Long considered CET's "gem", the Harbin program attracts students who are up to the challenge of true immersion into an environment with few English-speaking foreigners or locals.
 Students abide by a full-time language pledge and explore Harbin, a location chosen for its standard Mandarin, with Chinese roommates.
 The curriculum, perfect for students with research interests, includes one-on-two drill classes, small group electives and student-designed independent study classes.

 Fall: late August to mid December

 This program is for high, intermediate, and advanced students in Chinese (normally 2 years of college Chinese or the equivalent).
 Prior to studying abroad, it is recommended that students take at least one Asian Studies course.
 Minimum 3.0 GPA; good academic standing.